reitou-mugicha/TheOtherRolesGM-KiyoMugi-Edition/README.md

 **NOTE:**
 - The Jackal (and their Sidekick) may be killed by a Sheriff.
 - A Jackal cannot target the Mini, while it's growing up.
 After that they can kill it or select it as its Sidekick.
-- The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (That's why converting the last Crewmate with tasks left into a Sidekick results in a task win for the crew.)
+- The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (that's why converting the last Crewmate with tasks left into a Sidekick results in a task win for the crew)

-If both Impostors and Jackals are in the game the game, continues even if all Crewmates are dead.
+If both Impostors and Jackals are in the game the game continues even if all Crewmates are dead.
 Crewmates may still win in this case by completing their tasks.
 Jackal and Impostor have to kill each other.